latuminggi/pdf.js_readonly/README.md

       }
     }, true); */
     ```
-    If you want to create viewer_noprint.js from viewer.js file of your current PDF.js version, make sure those lines above are commented.
+    Note: If you want to create `viewer_noprint.js` on your own from `viewer.js` file of your current PDF.js version, make sure those lines above (or some codes like that) are commented.